-Additional copies of your transcript may be requested electronically or by letter, fax, or in person.
-To obtain a copy of your transcript for an employer or for other purposes, visit the office of the registrar website or stop into the office and complete the process to request an official copy of your transcript.
+Additional copies of your transcript may be requested electronically.
+To obtain a copy of your transcript for an employer or for other purposes, visit the office of the registrar website.
 Please allow three to five business days for regular transcript processing.
-A fee of $10 per transcript is applicable and payable at the time of the request.
+A fee will be assessed per transcript and payable at the time of the request.
 Additional fees apply if expedited processing and/or delivery service is requested.

 Do you have a general question about graduation or commencement?
 Send an email or call the office of the registrar at 937-766-7620.
 They will help you or direct you to the right place!